pintub/dataStructure-algo/SlidingWindow.md

     // where Sum[2..5] = Sum[0..5] - Sum[0..2] =>
     // Sum[0..2] =  Sum[0..5] - Sum[2..5] =>
     // Sum[0..2]/SmallerPrefixSum = Sum[0..5]/LargerPrefixSum - TargetSum
+      // When you reached LargerPrefixSum, Check if SmallerPrefixSum existed

         sumTillNowVsCountOfSumTillNow.put(0, 1);//WHOAA!!!
 If TargetSum itself is present in the Array